neemzy/patchwork/README.md

 );
 ```

 You can also inherit from it in your own controllers in order to customize its behaviour.
-To do so, you simply need to declare a `connect` method :
+To do so, you simply need to declare a `connect` method:

 ```php
 public function connect(Application $app)